w3o-io/ember-material-lite/README.md

 ember install ember-material-lite
 ```

+[DON'T FORGET TO INCLUDE material-design-lite: 1.2.1 on your bower.json]

 ### Without SASS

 This addon can be used without SASS (relying on pure CSS for styles).
 If you choose this path, you'll need to alter your app slightly.